Deactivating the issue-tracking module makes project's files, bound to project's versions, inaccessible

-#4 Updated by Antonio García-Domínguez almost 6 years ago
+#4 Updated by Antonio García-Domínguez about 6 years ago

 No, it doesn't.
 If the file is not linked to any version, I can download it just fine.
 That's how we noticed this problem, actually: some files would download just fine, and some didn't.
 After some probing, we found out that the failing files were those linked to a certain version.

-#5 Updated by Mischa The Evil almost 6 years ago
+#5 Updated by Mischa The Evil about 6 years ago